October surprise: 2016: Clinton vs. Trump

+Access Hollywood tape

-On October 7, a recording from 2005 was released in which Republican Party nominee Donald Trump, using explicit language, claimed "when you're a star, they let you do it.
+On October 7, a recording from 2005 was released in which Republican Party nominee Donald Trump, using explicit language in a conversation with Access Hollywood anchor Billy Bush (nephew of Republican President George H. W. Bush and first cousin of Republican President George W. Bush and his brother, Republican former Florida governor and 2016 primary candidate Jeb Bush), stated "when you're a star, they let you do it.
 You can do anything...
 Grab them by the pussy.
-You can do anything".
+You can do anything."
 Several politicians from both major parties expressed their disapproval of these remarks.
-Trump, who had been accused of sexism on several occasions before, later apologized for these remarks, saying they "don't reflect who I am".
-But the remarks led to many Republicans withdrawing their endorsement from Trump including Arizona Senator John McCain, New Hampshire Senator Kelly Ayotte, and Carly Fiorina.
+Trump, who had been accused of sexism on several occasions before, later apologized for these remarks, saying they "don't reflect who I am."

+The remarks led to many Republicans withdrawing their endorsement of Trump, including Arizona Senator John McCain, New Hampshire Senator Kelly Ayotte, and Carly Fiorina.
 Many others who had not previously endorsed him asked him to step aside as the Republican nominee, including former Secretary of State Condoleezza Rice.

+WikiLeaks

-The same day, WikiLeaks began a two-month campaign of releasing emails and excerpts from the account of John Podesta.
+Also, on October 7, WikiLeaks began a two-month campaign to release emails and excerpts from John Podesta's account.
 They would later become known as the Podesta Leaks.
-They shed a negative light on Democratic Party nominee Hillary Clinton and included recordings of excerpts of speeches given by Clinton to a variety of banks, a debate question being leaked to Clinton prior to the debate, a stance on trade-deals different from those purported by Clinton during her campaign, along with her belief that it is beneficial to hold both public and private beliefs.
+They shed a negative light on Democratic Party nominee Hillary Clinton and included recordings of excerpts of speeches given by Clinton to a variety of banks, a debate question being leaked to Clinton before the debate, a stance on trade deals different from those purported by Clinton during her campaign, along with her belief that it is beneficial to hold both public and private beliefs.

-Also on the same day, U.S. intelligence agencies publicly accused the Russian government of using computer hacking to interfere with the election process.